Please check back periodically for information about our resident animals, wildlife, and other natural phenomenon.

-Thanks to Maryland Master Naturalist Debbie Satorius for these articles on . . .
+Thanks to Maryland Master Naturalist Debbie Satorius for these articles and photos on . . .

 - The Pine siskin is a wide-spread, gregarious bird that often frequents our area in the winter, as it spends much of its time breeding in the coniferous forests of Canada and the northern United States.

 - It forms large flocks during the nonbreeding season and is commonly attracted to seed feeders.
 This nomadic finch ranges widely and erratically across the continent each winter in response to the presence of seed crops.